Jaredslocker21/organic_cat/README.md

 | Slider Images Plus Call To Action |[Slider Image](docs/readme_images/slider-image.png)

-* Account and Cart Icons: ``As a Developer I can add a cart app and Icon so that the shopper can add items to the cart  ``
 * Account and Cart Icons: ``As an Developer I can add a accounts app and Icon so that the shopper can add items to the cart ``

 | Acount Cart Icons|[Account and Cart Icons](docs/readme_images/icons.png)